gsoertsz/gsoertsz.github.io/_posts/2023-09-11-awesome-python-packaging.md

 ```

-Let's see what, happens when we merge a change in github actions, when the artefact is published to Azure Artifact.
+Let's see what happens when we merge a change in github actions, when the artefact is published to Azure Artifact.

 Setting up a feed to receive your published artefact requires: